 Angel Falls is named after an American explorer and bush pilot, Jimmy Angel, who crashed his plane on Auyán-Tepuí in 1937.
 The waterfall is fed by the Churún River, which spills over the edge of the mountain, barely touching the cliff face.
 The height of the fall is so great that the stream of water atomizes into a cloud of mist, then trickles back together at the bottom of the plunge and continues on through a cascading run of rapids.

-Some waterfalls consist of a single, sheer drop, others include a more gentle cascade over rapids and still others involve a combination of the two (like Angel Falls).
+Some waterfalls consist of a single, sheer drop; others include a gentler cascade over rapids; and still others involve a combination of the two (like Angel Falls).

 The World Waterfalls Database lists Inga Falls, an area of rapids on the Congo River, as the waterfall with the largest volume.
 More than 11 million gallons (46 million liters) of water flow through Inga Falls each second.
 However, without a significant vertical drop, Inga Falls may not count as a waterfall under other classifications.

 Of waterfalls that do include a vertical drop, the waterfall with the greatest volume is the 45-foot-tall (14 meters) Khone Falls, on the border between Laos and Cambodia.
 Spilling 2.5 million gallons (9.5 million liters) of the Mekong River every second, Khone Falls' flow is nearly double the volume of Niagara Falls.